jkbelcher/GLX/README.md

 ### Contact and Collaboration ###

 Building a big cool project?
 I'm probably interested in hearing about it!
 Want to solicit some help, request new framework features, or just ask a random question?
-Drop me a line at mark@chromatik.co or [join the Discord](https://chromatik.co/discord).
+Feel free to open a GitHub issue directly on this project, drop me a line at mark@chromatik.co or [join the Discord](https://chromatik.co/discord).

 ---